Please note: The undergraduate and graduate application deadline is July 5, 2021 for Winter 2022 Trimester.

 - MCU does not require or expect you to have a planned agreement with a preceptor before entering the program.
-(If you are already working with a preceptor, please see the next Q&A)
+(If you are already working with a preceptor, please see the next Q&A.)

-- An alternative to locating a preceptor within reasonable call range is being willing to relocate (temporarily or permanently) in order to successfully complete the clinical portion of the program.
+- An alternative to locating a preceptor within a reasonable call range is being willing to relocate (temporarily or permanently) in order to successfully complete the clinical portion of the program.

-- CPMs who are qualified to be preceptors can generally be located by conducting a google search, connecting with other birth professionals and students in the region and locating CPMs through search sites designed for this purpose.
+- CPMs who are qualified to be preceptors can generally be located by conducting a Google search, connecting with other birth professionals and students in the region, and locating CPMs through search sites designed for this purpose.

-- MCU will assist with locating a preceptor however it is ultimately the student’s responsibility to find one.
+- MCU will assist with locating a preceptor; however, it is ultimately the student’s responsibility to find one.

-- If your preceptor is already an approved MCU preceptor then they are likely to continue to be qualified as an MCU preceptor.
+- If your preceptor is already an approved MCU preceptor, then they are likely to continue to be qualified as an MCU preceptor.

 - If your preceptor is not already an approved MCU preceptor, we welcome them to apply to become an MCU preceptor.
 Most midwives qualified to be a preceptor with MCU will be approved.

-- Observed births completed before enrollment can be used to fulfill the requirements for observed births in phase 1.
+- Observed births completed before enrollment can be used to fulfill the requirements for observed births in Phase 1.
 Students will be required to log and reflect on those experiences in their Phase 1 practicum class.

-- Assistant or primary work (Phase 2 and 3) done before enrollment and during phase 1 cannot be used to fulfill requirements for Phases 2 and 3.
+- Assistant or primary work (Phase 2 and 3) done before enrollment and during Phase 1 cannot be used to fulfill requirements for Phases 2 and 3.

 When should I expect to begin the clinical portion of the program?

 - Clinical work proceeds in phases along with your academic classes.
 During Phase 1 (1000-level classes), you will complete your observed birth experiences.
-After completing your Phase 1 Assessment, you will be ready to start Phase 2 assist experiences with a preceptor.
+After completing your Phase 1 Integrative Assessment, you will be ready to start Phase 2 assist experiences with a preceptor.

 - It is common for students to focus primarily on their didactic work for the first 2-3 trimesters in the program.

-- NRP and CPR certification are required for clinical placement in Phases 2 and 3 of the program.
+- NRP and CPR certifications are required for clinical placement in Phases 2 and 3 of the program.
 Your state may require additional specific certifications or registration and that should be determined by contacting your licensing body (if there is licensure in your state of residence or intended practice state).